Fahrenholz/autorenew/README.md

 execute `crontab -e` logged in as your letsencrypt-user and create your CRON-Job

+## Log File
+All Input is redirected to a log file on execution.
+You'll find it in your autorenew-Directory, and it is called "cert_renew.log"

 ##Licence
 The tool is under GNU GPL v.3 Licence.
 Feel free to use, share, edit, contribute, whatsoever.